ps2homebrew/Open-PS2-Loader/README.md

 <details>
   <summary> <b> HDD </b> </summary>
 <p>

+For PS2, 48-bit LBA internal HDDs are supported.
+The HDD can be formatted as:

+* APA partitioning with PFS filesystem (up to 2TB)
-For 48-bit LBA internal HDDs 2TB and under, the HDD should be formatted with the APA partition scheme.
-OPL will create the `+OPL` partition on the HDD.
+- OPL will create the `+OPL` partition on the HDD.
 To avoid this, you can create a text file at the location `hdd0:__common:pfs:OPL/conf_hdd.txt` that contains the preferred partition name (for example `__common`).

-You are able to format drives with the exFAT filesystem if you would like to avoid the 2TB limitation.
+* MBR partitioning (up to 2TB) or GPT partitioning (unlimited) with the exFAT filesystem
-In order for the exFAT configuration to operate successfully, there must not be any fragmentation with the files.
-Files should be added contiguously or synchronously to avoid fragmentation.
+- Files should be added contiguously or synchronously to avoid fragmentation.
+For example, drag and drop files one at a time, or ensure that files are added sequentially.
-On Windows, this is the default behavior when copying files to another location.
-On Linux, you may have to specify a flag when you mount the drive to achieve synchronous behavior.
-Please make note of this caveat when you are troubleshooting any issues.

-When formatting drives for the exFAT filesystem, if you are using Windows please make sure the `Allocation unit size` is set to `Default` and the partition style is set to `GPT`.
+- When formatting drives for the exFAT filesystem, please make sure the `Allocation unit size` is set to `Default`.

 </p>
 </details>